ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 5. Extract **query**, **key**, and the **value** for search.
 6. Compute **attention weighting**.
 The weight indicates where we should attend to.
 Here's a sample equation:
 $\text{softmax}(\frac{Q\cdot K^T}{\text{scaling}})$
 7. Extract features with high attention.
+This allows us to